 Which social enterprises for Decent Work?

 VFFF is also researching social enterprises that can create employment and future job pathways for young people.
 Work Integrated Social Enterprises in regional and rural areas are scarce, especially in NSW/Qld, and youth-specific WISEs are also rare.
 Another challenge is aligning the kinds of skills and jobs typically found in social enterprises with future workforce needs.

 This summary report on social enterprises shows what VFFF has been looking for, and what we are learning.

 The investigations described above, put together with VFFF’s other funding experience, identified an opportunity for VFFF to provide exploration grants to support organisations when developing proposals for decent work outcomes for young people.

-VFFF will be awarding small Decent Work Exploration Grants to a selected group of organisations during April and May in 2022.
+VFFF awarded small Decent Work Exploration Grants to a selected group of organisations in 2022.
 The grants are intended to contribute to the development, design and feasibility testing for prospective projects that align with the goal of the Decent Work program.